magepages/mpdocs/docs/sage-pay/index.md

 ### 6. Refund Order

-Here admin can **Refund Online/ Offline** all order or individual one.
+Here admin can **Refund Online/ Offline** all order or an individual one.

 ![Imgur](https://i.imgur.com/cvDU2rO.png)